 ‘The Jam Study’ study shows that while choice seems appealing at first sight, choice overload generates the wrong results.

 Choice overload is critical in retail shopping, but even more critical in the online world of websites.
 People are extremely impatient when browsing online.
-It’s tempting to show everything and over-explain your products on your website, but everything on your website should serve your website goal.
+It’s tempting to show everything and over-explain your products on your website, but everything on your site should guide your customers on a journey and serve your website goal.
 Whether that goal is to sell something or to generate bookings or enquiries, anything that doesn’t serve the goal should be cut out!
 It will hurt, but it will be worth it.
 If users don’t find it easy to make a choice on your website, they’ll just close the tab and move on.

 We want users to make fast decisions.
 The faster somebody can make a decision, the less likely they are to suffer from choice paralysis and the more likely they will happily do what you want.